aces/Loris/modules/instruments/test/TestPlan.md

 ### Visit the Candidate Dashboard module.
    1. Candidate Widget - "Behavioural Data" for Candidate instruments entry.
       - Ensure the appropriate visit labels are visible for the candidate.
-      - The visit status, subproject status, site, date of visit, and age should be shown.
+      - The visit status, cohort status, site, date of visit, and age should be shown.
       - Clicking on a visit should redirect to the instrument_list module for the candidate.
       - Test making a new Time Point for a candidate and assign an instrument to the time point.
         The Behavioural Data widget should update accordingly.